dober-man/xc-re-vk8s/re-vk8s.md

 <img width="686" alt="image" src="https://github.com/user-attachments/assets/0ecd2c51-2f49-4338-8529-64f2952ac282">

+**This concludes the Workspaces learning section.
+Next we will look at deploying an app "the old fashioned way" via deployments.**

 #### Deployments

 The test container/image used in this setup is a public nginx container that runs unpriviledged.
-This is necessary per the restrictions listed above in the diagram.
-The container will natively start on a high port (8080) that does not require root to bind to.
+This is necessary per the restrictions when deploying on XC Regional Edges.
+The sample container will natively start on a high port (8080) that does not require root to bind to.

 **Imperative**
 ```